bwestrich/tdd-spock/README.md

 ##Use test sections appropriately
 Spock uses different sections for your test code (given/when/then/where...).
 Using these sections correctly can greatly improve the readability and value of your tests.

-* Put support mocks (that only support the test) in the ‘given’ section (e.g. `mcwest.SeparateExpectationFromScaffoldingSpec`), not in the then: section.
+* Put support mocks (that only support the test, but whose expectations don't help test the right thing) in the ‘given’ section (e.g. `mcwest.SeparateExpectationFromScaffoldingSpec`), not in the then: section.
 * The 'then:' section should only contain assertions related to the functionality we intend to test.
 * Mocking in the 'given' section should not verify number of calls, method parameters, etc., unless needed to support the test.
 * Benefits include easier to read tests, better focus on what the test is supposed to test, and tests that are more resilient to refactoring of the class under test.
 And (per Martin Fowler) easier refactoring is one of the main reasons why we write unit tests.